-The term Bnei Noah – “Children of Noah” – refers to a specific human personality who is bestowed a special value in Judaism.
+The term Bnei Noah – "Sons of Noah" – refers to a specific human personality who is bestowed a special value in Judaism.

 The term Bnei Noah – "Children of Noah" – refers to a specific human personality who is bestowed a special value in Judaism.
 The term refers to one who is not a member of the Jewish people but, by virtue of his recognition of the prophetic message carried by the People of Israel, decides to take on the performance of several commandments, or mitzvot.

 The relationship between this human being and the biblical Noah lies in the fact that according to Jewish tradition only at the time of Noah did this minimal set of laws for human morality reach completion.
 This set of laws allows, among other things, hearing the Word of G-d.

 The "Noahide" identity is characterized first and foremost by accepting and observing seven commandments that are termed the "Seven Laws of the Children of Noah" – "sheva mitzvot Bnei Noach".
 By 'accepting' we mean that one sees these commandments as an obligatory norm.
 By 'observing' we mean the active performance of the commandments.